 When preparing to conduct an environmental review for an EV charging project, the scope and footprint of the project will need to be accurately determined.
-This includes identifying the ground that will be impacted by the charger and any supporting utilities, the properties that are in the view of the chargers, and any other projects that are connected to the project.
-Applicants for Federal funding and approval should seek to minimize the environmental impacts of their projects.
+This includes identifying the ground that will be impacted by the charger and any supporting utilities, the properties that are in the view of the chargers, and any other projects that are connected to the project.22 Applicants for Federal funding and approval should seek to minimize the environmental impacts of their projects.
 In addition to having a smaller impact on the environment, this will maximize the project's ability to fall within a CE, which is, in general, the fastest and least expensive level of NEPA review, and may also affect the applicant's ability to receive approvals from environmental permitting agencies.

-B.2: National Historic Preservation Act of 1966 (NHPA)
+B.2: NATIONAL HISTORIC PRESERVATION ACT OF 1966 (NHPA)23

-Section 106 of the NHPA requires Federal agencies to consider the effects undertakings will have on properties or districts eligible for or listed in the National Register of Historic Places (historic properties) and any properties of traditional religious and cultural importance to Tribes.
+Section 106 of the NHPA requires Federal agencies to consider the effects undertakings24 will have on properties or districts eligible for or listed in the National Register of Historic Places25 (historic properties) and any properties of traditional religious and cultural importance to Tribes.
+A Section 106 review is required when a Federal agency determines that their undertaking has the potential to impact a historic property.